 We see in v.
 60, even some of His disciples took His teaching on His Body and Blood as a hard saying, and many walked with Him no more - (v.66).
 To this day, there are still those who reject Christ's own words concerning the sacramental eating of His Body and drinking of His Blood, and do not walk in His teaching.
 It's by the difficulty of grasping the depth of this Mystery, according to the Orthodox study Bible commentary, that many attempt to either define its nature rationally or to explain away Christ's Words altogether, giving them a purely metaphorical meaning.
 Either extreme is dubious, to reject this sacramental teaching is to reject the witness of the Scriptures and the unanimous teaching of the Church throughout history.

 "There is no room left for any doubt about the reality of His flesh and blood, because we have both the witness of His Words and our own faith.
 Thus when we eat and drink these elements, we are in Christ and Christ is in us" (HilryP).
 "Hilary of Poitiers"

-Please see my video for the rest of the devotional and discussions over questions.
+See my video for the rest of the discussion and devotional

 “The Lord bless you and keep you;